cbuchart/cbuchart.github.io/README.md

 ## 💡Background

-- High proficiency in C++.
+- High proficiency in C++ (up to C++17, limited experience with C++20).
 Other programming languages with experience: C, Java, Python, C#, Visual Basic, MATLAB, Objective-C.
 - High proficiency with Qt and Boost.
 Other high level APIs with experience include VTK, .Net, MFC, Poco.
 - Wide experience designing and developing user interfaces for desktop applications (mainly in Qt).
 - Wide experience in the development of graphic engines and visualization tools.